magento/merchdocs/src/quick-tour/differentiate-personalize.md

 :  Offer different products and pricing according to [customer group]({{ site.baseurl }}{% link customers/customer-groups.md %}) or [shared catalog]({{ site.baseurl }}{% link catalog/catalog-shared.md %}).
 Determine which discounts are available and the tax class that applies to the order.

 Maintain Multiple Tailored Websites
 :  Maintain [multiple tailored sites]({{ site.baseurl }}{% link stores/websites-stores-views.md %}) based on brand, geography, channel partner, or account.
-Introduce new market and languages, and track analytics from a single Admin.
+Introduce new markets and languages, and track the analytics from a single Admin.